v74c63t/cs122b-fabflix/xmlParser/README.md

 #### MovieNotFound.txt
 - When parsing casts, the fid listed is not associated with any movies that were inserted from the mains xml file
 #### StarDuplicates.txt
-- Star has name/birth year that was previously found in the xml file or already in the movie db
+- When parsing actors, star has a name and birth year that was already found in the database
+- When parsing actors, star has a name that was already found in the database and a null birth year
 #### StarNotFound.txt
-- When parsing casts, the name of the star is not found in the db or the actors xml file
+- When parsing casts, the name of the star is not found in the database or the actors xml file

 ### Assumptions